ranjanjyoti152/LLM-BECHMARK/README.md

 python ollama_benchmark.py
 ```

+2. **Model Offloading**: If using Docker, the app will automatically restart the Ollama container to unload previous models for accurate measurements.

-2. **Select a model**: The app will display all available models.
+3. **Select a model**: The app will display all available models.
 Choose one by entering its number.

-3. **Confirm benchmark**: The app will ask for confirmation before starting the 2-minute benchmark.
+4. **Confirm benchmark**: The app will ask for confirmation before starting the 2-minute benchmark.

-4. **Wait for completion**: The benchmark will run for 2 minutes, showing progress.
+5. **Wait for completion**: The benchmark will run for 2 minutes, showing progress.

-5. **View results**: Results will be displayed on screen and automatically saved to `ollama_benchmark_results.xlsx`.
+6. **View results**: Results will be displayed on screen and automatically saved to `ollama_benchmark_results.xlsx`.

 ## Output